- Cheapest car insurance in Iowa for a bad driving record

 Cheapest car insurance in Iowa with bad credit

-Based on our research, Travelers is the cheapest car insurance company for drivers with poor credit, averaging $1,891 or $158.
+The cheapest Iowa insurer for bad credit is Travelers, with rates averaging $1,891 annually or $158 monthly.
 Fortunately, drivers with bad credit can still find affordable auto insurance.

-Check the table below to see how your credit score affects Iowa car insurance.
+Check out the table below to see how your credit score affects Iowa car insurance.

 Company | Annual premium for good credit | Annual premium for bad credit |